alpha-dragon-org/dragon-module1-tokeninfo/README.md

 4. **Holders**
    The number of distinct wallet addresses currently holding the token.
-   **Example:** `>150`
+   **Example:** `150`

 5. **CTO or Dev**
-   Indicates the chief technical officer or developer responsible for the token.
+   Indicates if the token is a "community take over" or is still developer-led.
    **Example:** `Dev`

 6. **Market Cap**
-   The total value (in USD) of all tokens in circulation.
+   The total value (in USD) of the token supply in circulation.
    **Example:** `$584,887`

-7. **Mint Auth**
+7. **Mint Authority**
-   Specifies whether there is authority to mint (create) additional tokens.
+   Specifies whether the authority to mint (create) additional tokens has been revoked.
    **Example:** `Mint`

-8. **Freeze Auth**
+8. **Freeze Authority**
-   Specifies whether there is authority to freeze or lock token transfers.
+   Specifies whether the authority to freeze or lock token transfers has been revoked.
    **Example:** `Freeze`

 9. **Liquidity Locked**
-   Shows whether the liquidity for the token is locked, preventing large early withdrawals.
+   Shows whether the liquidity pool has been locked, usually by burning the LP tokens.
    **Example:** `Locked`

-10. **Dex Paid**
+10. **DEX Screener Paid**
-    Indicates if fees or payments have been made to list the token on a decentralized exchange.
+    Indicates if fees have been paid to DEX Screener to officially host the project's socials and materials.
-    **Example:** `Loading...`
+    **Example:** `Dex`

-11. **Photon Sol**
+11. **Photon Link**
-    A link to Photon Sol or a relevant analytics platform.
+    A link to the token's chart on Photon.
     **Example:** `Link`

-12. **Pump.fun**
+12. **Pump.fun Link**
-    A link to the Pump.fun page for this token.
+    A link to the token's page on Pump.fun (if applicable).
     **Example:** `Link`

 13. **Solscan Link**
-    A link to the token’s page on the Solscan block explorer.
+    A link to the token’s contract on the Solscan block explorer.
     **Example:** `Link`

-14. **Dexscreener Link**
+14. **DEX Screener Link**
-    A link to the token’s page on Dexscreener for price charts and trading info.
+    A link to the token's chart on DEX Screener.
     **Example:** `Link`

 15. **Twitter Link**
-    A link to the official Twitter account for the token/project.
+    A link to the official Twitter account for the token project.
     **Example:** `Link`

 16. **Telegram Link**
-    A link to the official Telegram community or announcements channel.
+    A link to the official Telegram community for the token project.
     **Example:** `Link`

 17. **Website Link**
-    A link to the official website for the token/project.
+    A link to the official website for the token project.
     **Example:** `Link`

 ---